 I don’t have any real complaints this time – except for the vignetting with the obscure MS-Optics 135mm 2.4 – and I usually don’t say this, but: if you are using M-mount lenses with 28/35/50/75/90/135 mm – or you are using 16/18/21/24 mm lenses and don’t mind to code them yourself – get one of these adapters.

-You can order this adapter starting May 20th from the official TTArtisan shop or from ebay.com for ~$72 (affiliate links)
+You can already order the improved MKII version from the official TTArtisan shop or from ebay.com for ~$75 (affiliate links)

 - Sony FE lenses: Our comprehensive and independent guide